JonnyAsh/Python_Learning/README.md

 # Python_learning

 This repository aims to document my Python learning journey from beginner to a more proficient user.
-It highlights various fun or interesting projects that I have encounter on the Internet and Youtube.
+It highlights various fun or interesting projects that I have encountered on the Internet and Youtube.
 It is more a play and practise area ranging from simple to more complex scripts.
 Another added benefit is to better understand GitHub ecosystem, Raspberry Pi, Lunix, and Visual Studio Code.